carinacarino/705.603/ML_Microservice_Example/README.md

 - **Inference Determination**: Make predictions by submitting age and salary parameters through `/infer`.

-Required libraries are in requirements.txt
+Note: Required libraries are in requirements.txt